 - “It was hard to update and hard to follow”

 - “We stopped using spreadsheets as often as I would've liked.”

 - “People were not engaged with the system and did not update their goals”

 - “The central problem with spreadsheets were that it was a time consuming process that was difficult to manage and keep track of”

-Don't get me wrong, spreadsheets are a great tool for getting started and organizing your personal goals, but the number one problem with spreadsheets is implementation.
+Don't get me wrong, spreadsheets are a great tool for getting started and organizing your personal goals, but the number one problem with spreadsheets is that they fail as examples of team goals in the workplace.
 In order, for people to be engaged with their goals, you need to make it as easy and comfortable as possible.

 One of our clients Kaspar – CEO of Humanitec AG, illustrated the point very well: “It is sometimes difficult to convince people to get started with goal-setting, so you want a solution that is extremely simple, intuitive and excellent to understand.
 Otherwise, people feel overwhelmed and face the daunting task of using yet another tool”.

 We are a team goal-setting software and Weekdone offers one of the best goal-setting frameworks out there – Objectives and Key Result aka OKRs.
 If you don't know anything about OKRs, here is a great resources page to get you up to date.
 I have provided 6 key benefits that our clients have pointed out about spreadsheets vs an automated goal-setting tool.
-Even if you don't know the OKR framework, the following points will illustrate why spreadsheets is not a good way to set and track goals.
+Even if you don't know the OKR framework, the following points will illustrate why spreadsheets serve as poor examples of team goals in the workplace.

 With an OKR software you would have a pre-filled out template, where you can easily insert your objectives and 3-4 key results.
 In addition, you can add a custom measurement unit to any key result.
 Whether it is a percentage, numerical value or even currency.